 - 14.1 Personal Data must be processed in line with Data Subjects' rights.
-Data Subjects have the following rights, which apply in certain circumstances. - a) The right to be informed about processing of Personal Data. - b) The right of access to their own Personal Data. - c) The right for any inaccuracies to be corrected (rectification). - d) The right to have information deleted (erasure). - e) The right to restrict the processing of Personal Data. - f) The right to portability. - g) The right to object to the processing of their Personal Data. - h) The right to regulate any automated decision-making and profiling of Personal Data. - i) The right to withdraw consent when the only legal basis for processing Personal Data is consent. - j) The right to be notified of a Data Breach that is likely to result in high risk to their rights and freedoms. - k) The right to make a complaint to the Information Commissioner's Office or other supervisory authority.

-14.2 A formal request from a Data Subject for details of Personal Data that we hold about them must be made in writing (Data Subject Access Request).
-If you receive such a written request, you should forward it to your manager immediately.
+Data Subjects have the following rights, which apply in certain circumstances. - a) The right to be informed about processing of Personal Data. - b) The right of access to their own Personal Data. - c) The right for any inaccuracies to be corrected (rectification). - d) The right to have information deleted (erasure). - e) The right to restrict the processing of Personal Data. - f) The right to portability. - g) The right to object to the processing of their Personal Data. - h) The right to regulate any automated decision-making and profiling of Personal Data. - i) The right to withdraw consent when the only legal basis for processing Personal Data is consent. - j) The right to be notified of a Data Breach that is likely to result in high risk to their rights and freedoms. - k) The right to make a complaint to the Information Commissioner's Office or other supervisory authority. - 14.2 A formal request from a Data Subject for details of Personal Data that we hold about them must be made in writing (Data Subject Access Request).
+If you receive such a written request, you should forward it to your manager immediately. - 14.3 Parents/guardians, as legal representatives, may: - Request access to their child's data. - Request corrections or deletions where applicable. - Object to certain processing activities.

-15.AUTOMATED PROCESSING (INCLUDING PROFILING) AND AUTOMATED DECISION-MAKING (ADM)
+15. AUTOMATED PROCESSING (INCLUDING PROFILING) AND AUTOMATED DECISION-MAKING (ADM)

-- Specific further rules to protect Data Subjects apply to any Automated 15.1 Processing (including Profiling) and ADM related to their Personal Data - 15.2 Where you are involved in any data-processing activity by us that involves profiling or ADM, you must comply with any separate guidelines we issue on profiling or ADM.
+- 15.1 Specific further rules to protect Data Subjects apply to any Automated Processing (including Profiling) and ADM related to their Personal Data. - 15.2 Where you are involved in any data-processing activity by us that involves profiling or ADM, you must comply with any separate guidelines we issue on profiling or ADM.

-DIRECT MARKETING 16
+16. DIRECT MARKETING